Cart

 8.1.
 Carbon Footprint

 The fashion industry accounts for about 10% of global CO2 emissions.
-Producing one new cotton t-shirt emits about 2.1 kg of CO2.
+Producing one new cotton T-shirt generates about 2.1 kg of CO2.
 Buying used clothing almost entirely eliminates this footprint (only transport emissions remain).

-In 2026, Poles buying products in second hand stores will save about 240 thousand tons of CO2 – equivalent to emissions from driving a car over a distance of more than 1 billion kilometers.
+In 2026, Poles saved about 240,000 tons of CO2 by buying products in second hand stores – equivalent to emissions from driving over 1 billion kilometers.
 Circular fashion directly contributes to emission reduction.

 8.2.
 Consumer Education

 Educational campaigns (e.g., "Less Waste, More Style" run by Vinted and NGOs) raise ecological awareness of circular fashion principles.
-Educational projects on the circular economy are being introduced in schools.
+Schools are introducing educational projects on the circular economy.

 8.3.
 Product Life Cycle

 The idea of the circular economy is to extend the product life cycle.
-Instead of "buy – use – throw away," the model "buy – use – resell – someone else uses – repair – recycle" is promoted.
+Instead of "buy – use – throw away," it promotes the model "buy – use – resell – someone else uses – repair – recycle."
 Second hand platforms are a natural bridge in this circular fashion chain.

 9.1.
 Market Value Growth

-By 2029, every third wardrobe item purchased in Poland will come from second hand.
-The value of the online second hand market will double to over 18 billion PLN.
+By 2029, one in three wardrobe items bought in Poland will come second hand.
+The online second hand market value will double to over 18 billion PLN.

 9.2.
 Technological Innovations in the Second Hand Market

-- AI as a standard shopping assistant: Every user of second hand stores will have a personal AI stylist who will help find the perfect products in used clothing stores.
+• AI as a standard shopping assistant: Every second hand store user will have a personal AI stylist to help find the perfect products in stores with used clothing.

-- Virtual wardrobes: Apps where users catalog their wardrobe, receive styling suggestions, and easily resell unwanted items on second hand platforms.
+• Virtual wardrobes: Apps where users catalog their wardrobe, get styling suggestions, and easily resell unwanted items on second hand platforms.

 9.3.
 EU Regulations